mon/bigDecrypter/README.md

 [Stable release](https://github.com/mon/bigDecrypter/releases)

 ##Usage:
-Drag your .big file onto `dragToConvert.bat`.
+Drag your .big file onto `dropBigHere.bat`.
 A file ending with _decrypted will be created in the same directory as the original.

 Or use the command line: